Family name: Thismiaceae J. Agardh

 , ribbedribbed:

-surface relief—wide, prominent, linear ridges that are generally rounded and longitudinally situated on the surface or papillatepapillate:
+surface relief—wide, prominent, linear ridges that are generally rounded and longitudinally situated on the surface

-surface relief—bearing minute, distinct, broad-based projections, tapering to a rounded apex.
+surface relief—bearing minute, distinct, broad-based projections, tapering to a rounded apex

 Seeds ellipsoidellipsoid: